TosbackCgusBridge-Bot/CGUs-versions/Mediaplex/Privacy Policy.md

 *   4
 *   5

-New Research
+New Blog
-Is your identity program built on a house of cards?
+After Google's announcement, Epsilon-Conversant is positioned to thrive
-Download now >.
+Read on the Epsilon blog >.
 5 Building blocks of identity
-Identifying people accurately isn't easy.
-But if you use the five keys to identity resolution, you'll produce measurable outcomes.
+Identifying people accurately isn't easy without the five keys to identity resolution.
 Get the guide >.
 The Real Deal on Reach
-Our VP of product management shares three critical areas to explore when evaluating identity vendors' reach capabilities.
+Our team shares three critical areas to explore when evaluating identity vendors' reach capabilities.
 Watch the video >.
 SOME OF THE COMPANIES THAT
 HARNESS OUR POWER